Start Here

 A one-size-fits-all solution

-A pitch for projects you are not ready to carry
+A pitch for projects you’re not ready to carry

 Why This Matters